 What is the setting for your story?

-Is it a school, or prison, or something else entirely?
-Where are all of these events taking place, and when does this storyline take place?
+Is it a school, prison, or something else entirely?
+Where are all of these events taking place, and when does this storyline occur?

 You don’t need to list every single detail about the location.
 But it would help if you mentioned, in general terms, where these people might be and when.